 4. Offer plentiful growth opportunities

 As a manager, building opportunities for your team’s growth should be a top priority.
-Invest your time in designing onboarding and transition management programs, develop a culture of support and learning, and let people take on challenging assignments.
+Invest your time in designing onboarding strategies and transition management programs, develop a culture of support and learning, and let people take on challenging assignments.

-5. Foster a humane, inclusive workplace
+5. Foster an inclusive workplace

 6. Embrace flexibility

-The COVID-19 pandemic made employees rethink the true meaning of work.
 People used to a 40-hour workweek, with a couple of hours of commute every day, are now demanding flexible work arrangements from employers.
 More than two-thirds of employees today want flexible remote work options to stay with a company.
 And it’s only to the benefit of employers to meet this expectation as it helps keep employees motivated, productive, and loyal to the organization.

 Consider giving more leeway not only in terms of ‘where’ employees work from but also in terms of scheduling and the total number of hours worked.